kontena/kontena/docs/core-concepts/overview.md

 ## Services

+One of the challenges with containerized application infrastructure is the fact that you can not rely on Containers.
+They come and go.
+This is happening all the time due to network hardware failures and functionality built-in to Container orchestration to support scaling, migrations, load balancing, rolling updates and restarts.
+While Containers get their own IP addresses, those IP addresses cannot be relied.
+Therefore, an abstraction which defines a logical set of Containers, configuration and desired state is needed.
+In Kontena, this is called a Service.

-Just like any container orchestration solution, Kontena supports creation of stateless Services like web servers, REST API servers and in-memory object caches.
+Just like with any container orchestration technology, Kontena supports creation of stateless Services: web servers, REST API servers and in-memory object caches.
 In addition, Kontena has support for stateful Services such as traditional and distributed databases, batch and streaming data processing.
-The support for stateful Services is is one of the key differentiators to other container orchestration solutions.
+The support for stateful Services is is one of the key differentiators to other container orchestration technologies.